remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ~~~~

 We can save a few instructions if we have already done a conditional move

+Note we only need near jumps as we don't mess about with segments: http://stackoverflow.com/questions/14812160/near-and-far-jmps

 ~~~~
 @Do If Comparison Check@ +=